Italy turn to Israel after Spanish rout

-REGGIO EMILIA, Sept 4 — A bruised Italy will look to turn the page on a morale-sapping World Cup qualifying defeat to Spain when they host Israel in Reggio Emilia tomorrow.
+REGGIO EMILIA (Italy), Sept 4 — A bruised Italy will look to turn the page on a morale-sapping World Cup qualifying defeat to Spain when they host Israel in Reggio Emilia tomorrow.

 The Azzurri need three points to consolidate second place in Group G behind Spain and stay safely clear of third-placed Albania as they look to make it to the finals in Russia next year.